Community Development Block Grant

 The Administration, Planning, and Finance Departments manage the Town’s annual Community Development Block Grant (CDBG) program.
 This federal grant program is made available for cities to benefit low and moderate income individuals.
 The Town uses these federal funds for a variety of public services and infrastructure improvement projects in the community.

 The Town annually submits both an Action Plan and Consolidated Annual Performance and Evaluation Report to the United States Department of Housing and Urban Development.
 These reports describe the manner in which the Town uses grant funds provided by the federal government.
-Copies of these reports can be made available at no charge by contacting the Administration Department or the City Clerk.
+Copies of these reports can be made available at no charge by contacting the Planning Department or the Town Clerk's Office.

-The Town’s annual entitlement grant allocated to proposed projects and activities for fiscal year 2018-2019 is estimated to be $396,000.
-In addition to this estimated grant amount, the Town expects to have $2,000 in program income and $11,915 in carry over funding.
+The Town’s annual entitlement grant allocated to proposed projects and activities for fiscal year 2018-2019 is $414,891 - about $20,000 more than last year.
+In addition to this final grant amount, the Town expects to have $2,000 in program income.

 - Down payment assistance to eligible LMI home buyers to help foster home ownership ($24,000)